 Researchers are still trying to understand how long antibodies stay in our bodies after having COVID-19.
 If you who have already had COVID-19, you still need to get vaccinated to ensure your protection.
 If you are currently infected with COVID-19, wait to get vaccinated until your illness has resolved and you have met the criteria to discontinue isolation.
 If you’ve had COVID-19 in the past 90 days, talk to your doctor about when you should get vaccinated.

-Currently, there are two COVID-19 vaccines authorized by the Food and Drug Administration (FDA).
+Currently, there are three COVID-19 vaccines authorized by the Food and Drug Administration (FDA).

 - Moderna – 18 years and older